niaid/ACE/NGS/notes/sequence_qc_class.md

 ???

-Line 3 is single ‘+’ <https://> www.cs.cmu.edu /\~ pattis
+Line 3 is single `+`
-/15-1XX/common/handouts/ ascii.html

 Phred+33 is Sanger standard.
 Illumina switched around different standards for a while and settled back to Phred+33.
 Starting with Illumina 1.3-1.7 used Phred+64.
-Illumina 1.5-1.7 if quality scores were below Q15 at end of read, were arbitrarily assigned score 2 which is B.
+Illumina 1.5-1.7 if quality scores were below Q15 at end of read, were arbitrarily assigned score 2 which is `B`.

 ------------------------------------------------------------------------